 Square, Inc. v.
 REM Holdings 3, LLC

-Addressing the location of a deposition of patent owner’s declarant, the U.S. Patent and Trademark Office’s (PTO) Patent Trial and Appeal Board (PTAB or Board) concluded that, absent an agreement between the parties to conduct a deposition by remote means, a declarant must be made available for a deposition in the United States.
+Addressing a patent owner’s request for additional discovery, the U.S. Patent and Trademark Office’s Patent Trial and Appeal Board (Board) denied the patent owner’s request and instructed the parties to resolve future discovery disputes on their own.
 Square, Inc. v.
-REM Holdings 3, LLC, Case No. IPR2014-00312 (PTAB, Dec.
-9, 2014) (Bisk, APJ).
+REM Holdings 3, LLC, Case No. IPR2014-00312 (PTAB, Sept.
+15, 2014) (Bisk, APJ.).